Celeo/PlayByPost/README.md

 ## Running

-1. Run './run.sh' for local development and './run.sh prod' for production.
+Run './run.sh' for local development and './run.sh prod' for production.

+If you're using any of the emailing, you'll need a provider (I'm using Mailgun) and to run the celery worker alongside your app (both in development and producton).

 ### Running tests